Clover: Thank you for speaking with us today, Patricia. Can you tell us how you launched OC Design?

 Clover: It seems like most of your work is onsite with your clients.
 How do you use Clover in these scenarios?

 McCarthy: You’re right.
 I work primarily with my clients onsite, so I use the Clover app on my phone to take payments.
 It’s very user-friendly for me and my customers!

-I’ve also really enjoyed Clover’s Reporting functions, which I can access through the Virtual Terminal.
+I’ve also really enjoyed Clover’s Reporting functions, which I can access through the Clover Dashboard.
 Since I work on a variety of projects, Reporting helps me see my data organized by category.
 This has helped me understand how the various components of OC Design are tracking over time, especially during such an unprecedented year.